 The last selection I have made is 100/1 and should be worth the shrapnel in my pocket at the very least, Bo Van Pelt finished last year T8 at Augusta.
 Excellent really considering that he wasn’t in any sort of form heading into the masters having missed 4 cuts in 8 events and only posting 1 top 20 finish.
 The season finished strongly for Bo though, breaking his duck on the PGA and picking up the winners cheque at the Asia pacific classic.
 He has committed to a new exercise program and looks fitter than ever and it seems to be paying off.
 Bo has carried forward that confidence from his first win into the 2012 season posting 4 top 10s from 7 starts.
 Ranking 15th in ball striking and an impressive 3rd in total putting, this lean mean version of Bo Van Pelt could well be a lively outsider for the masters.

-Article written prior to the Arnold Palmer invitational.Tweet Sign up with bet365 today and receive up to £200 in free bets
+Article written prior to the Arnold Palmer invitational.Tweet Bet £10 and receive £20 free when signing up to Paddy Power

 Tiny URL for this post: http://tinyurl.com/7pgbko3